 Today, organic marketing takes hard work from seasoned professionals.
 Getting links and mentions takes a vast network of connections and even greater patience.
 10 years ago, paid advertising like PPC wasn’t necessary.
 In 2016, a well-rounded marketing plan isn’t complete without at least one Google AdWords campaign.

 With Remarketing, all you need is a solid understanding of Google AdWords and time to put towards continuously optimizing your campaigns.
-Just like PPC ads on the search network, running a successful remarketing campaign does take some time to manage and monitor.
+Just like PPC advertising on the search network, running a successful remarketing campaign does take some time to manage and monitor.
 You don’t need endless resources to run an effective remarketing campaign, though.
 You can see real result and know exactly how much you’re spending every step of the way.
 Total flexibility and customization is what makes Remarketing such an excellent advertising channel for almost all businesses.

 Remarketing and results

 When flexibility and scalability combine, you’re left with an extremely cost-effective online advertising model.
-If you’re familiar with Google AdWords and PPC, you know you set a budget for the month.
+If you’re familiar with Google AdWords and PPC marketing, you know you set a budget for the month.
 This budget is then split into daily spends.
 Google will never exceed your monthly spend, ensuring your ad dollars are not spent carelessly.

 It’s up to you to optimize your remarketing campaign with things like placement exclusions to avoid displaying on irrelevant websites.
 You’re in total control when it comes to your ad copy and design, where your ads display, and at what times.
 But, you never have to worry about overspending.
-AdWords takes care of the math for you.
+Google AdWords takes care of the math for you.
 What you’re left with is a dashboard full of real metrics and results.

 From here, you can easily see how many clicks your ads received, how many conversions happened after user clicked on your ad, and exactly what you spent to get every sale or lead.
 This is where you determine just how successful Remarketing is.